 Trinity Evangelical Divinity School is one of the largest seminaries in the world.
-The divinity school enrolls approximately 1,200 students from more than 40 states and from almost 40 countries.
+The divinity school enrolls approximately 1,200 students from across the world.
 Hundreds of students take advantage of opportunities available through online study and extension sites.
-Trinity Evangelical Divinity School offers seven master’s and two doctoral degrees in many different concentrations of study, as well as a one-year certificate in Christian studies.
+Trinity Evangelical Divinity School offers seven master’s and two doctoral degrees in many different concentrations of study, as well as a one-year certificate in Christian Studies.

 A Diverse Faculty

 The divinity school faculty includes nationally and internationally recognized scholars in Old and New Testament Studies, Biblical and Systematic Theology, Philosophical Theology and Apologetics, Pastoral Theology, Church History, Educational Ministries, Mission and Evangelism, Counseling, and Bioethics.

 Approximately 85 percent of Trinity’s Master of Divinity students are successfully placed in ministry positions within six months of graduation.
 In addition to ministry, students who graduate from the master’s degree programs serve in teaching, counseling, and many other professional fields.